Xenovonex/xenovonex.github.io/ropepump.md

 #### Additional wishes
 * The pump must be original and innovative.

+## Process
+1. A design process is initiated to make choices for the pump design.
+Based on five properties - pump type, bicycle-pump tranmission type, waterproofness of connection types, height transport, dissasembly method - the following design choices were made that were estimated to best meet the design criteria.
+  - A Rope pump is chosen because of its simplicity, scaling capabilities and following high flow rates.
+  - A chain is used between the bicycle and pump to transmit the power.
+  - A form-fitting connections for the water medium are used to prevent water leakage.
+  - PVC tubes are used as water medium to transport/pump water to 0.75m high.
+  - For easy disassembling of the pump, form-fitted PVC parts for the water medium and bolts and wing nuts are used for constructing the frame.
+2.

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/-KpJuhg08SY" title="De touwpomp van WB11 2015-2016" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>